Department: Pathobiology and Population Sciences

 - Campbell, MLH (1999): Examination of the non-pregnant mare for reproductive soundness.
 CPD Vet Med Vol 2 64-67.

 Madeleine spent a period as Lecturer in Equine Reproduction at the RVC before entering referral practice.
-Currently, she lectures on Human:Animal Interactions and Ethics to BSc, MSc, nursing and BVetMed students; is a PhD Supervisor; a Supervisor for BSc Research Projects, and teaches equine assisted reproductive techniques to BVetMed elective students.
+Currently, she teaches Human:Animal Interactions and Ethics to BSc, MSc, nursing and BVetMed students; is a PhD Supervisor; a MSc Supervisor, a Supervisor for BSc Research Projects, and teaches equine assisted reproductive techniques to BVetMed elective students.
 Madeleine is also a visiting lecturer on equine ethics at the University of Liverpool.
 Madeleine is also an acknowledged organiser and provider of post-graduate CPD at national and international meetings.

 Talks and Interviews

 - Read about Madeleine's presentation to the Thoroughbred Horseracing Industry Conference: ’ https://www.racingpost.com/news/racing-told-to-focus-on-ethical-argument-in-engaging-with-sport-s-critics/365126